sirno/misosoup/README.md

     * Set the MINIMAL_GROWTH rate of strains.
 Every strain that makes up a community needs to satisfy this minimal growth constraint.
 The default growth rate used is 0.01 (1/h).
+* `--media-select`
+    * Choose which media that are defined in the MEDIA_FILE should be simulated

 For further description: